kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 ALL offers must be presented to clients in a timely manner.
 Unless your client requests to view all offers at a specific time, do everything you can to present offers shortly after they are received.

+In any case, treat all offers the same.

 Communicate with buyers' agents to let them know that you received the offer and when you will be presenting it.

 **To present an offer: **